fevangelou/kontrol.sh/docs/pages/general.md

     upd              Update server software

 Database related commands:
-    tp               Run Tuning Primer diagnostics for MySQL (up to v5.6) or MariaDB tp2              Run Tuning Primer (by RootService) diagnostics for MySQL (up to v5.7) or MariaDB mt               Run MySQL Tuner diagnostics for MySQL (up to v8) or MariaDB mf               Run MySQL Fragmentation Finder (and Fixer) to optimize all server databases
+    tp               Run Tuning Primer diagnostics for MySQL (up to v8) or MariaDB mt               Run MySQL Tuner diagnostics for MySQL (up to v8) or MariaDB mf               Run MySQL Fragmentation Finder (and Fixer) to optimize all server databases